SACTAN/BDDWebAutomation/README.md

 To Run Test Cases:

-1. For Frontend test cases : Right click inside the RunTempUi file and click on Run as shown in below screen shot
+1. For Frontend test cases : Right click inside the RunTemp file and click on Run as shown in below screen shot
 ![image](https://user-images.githubusercontent.com/15245372/209283473-1ba53eb2-4873-4703-a009-ab9d0cf85cfb.png)

 TO check Execution Report: